This page is still being written. Please check back from time to time.

 - If all believers are raised from the dead and go to be with Jesus after the tribulation and at the moment

 with Jesus.
-This is because all unbelievers will be slain at his return.
-In fact, the earth will be populated
+This is because all unbelievers will be slain at his return, and those who are glorified do not reproduce.

 by the nation of Israel and the surviving Gentile believers who were converted after the removal of the church.